godfreybrew/SecurityAura/README.md

 - [Teller](https://github.com/spectralops/teller) - a secrets management tool for devops and developers - manage secrets across multiple vaults and keystores from a single place.
 - [cve-ape](https://github.com/baalmor/cve-ape) - A non-intrusive CVE scanner for embedding in test and CI environments that can scan package lists and individual packages for existing CVEs via locally stored CVE database.
 Can also be used as an offline CVE scanner for e.g. OT/ICS.
 - [Selefra](https://github.com/selefra/selefra) - An open-source policy-as-code software that provides analytics for multi-cloud and SaaS.

+## Terminal

+* [shellfirm](https://github.com/kaplanelad/shellfirm) - It is a handy utility to help avoid running dangerous commands with an extra approval step.
+You will immediately get a small prompt challenge that will double verify your action when risky patterns are detected.
+* [shellclear](https://github.com/rusty-ferris-club/shellclear) - It helps you to Secure your shell history commands by finding sensitive commands in your all history commands and allowing you to clean them.